Aravinth-Nothing/Ticket-Booking/README.md

 # Ticket-Booking
-This is a Ticket-Booking app that I built for my Course project on App Dev.
+This is a Ticket-Booking app that I built using python flask, Jinja2, HTML Templates and CSS Bootstrap.